leanprover/theorem_proving_in_lean4/type_classes.md

 #eval Add.add 5 6  -- 11
 ```

-Then for `n : Nat` and `m : Nat`, the term `Add.add n m` triggers typeclass resolution with the goal
+Then for `n : Nat` and `m : Nat`, the term `Add.add n m` triggers type class resolution with the goal
 of `Add Nat`, and type class resolution will synthesize the instance above which
 defines the `add` function as `Nat.add` and so the addition can be completed and we see the result `11`.